ilumys/mplay/readme.md

 todo:
 - display track duration
-- refine metadata retrieval and output seriously consider a new dependency to retrieve file tags (or do it myself)
+- refine metadata retrieval and output
 - mpris-enable for play-pause and forward-backward control via keybind
 - optionally daemonise
 - make concurrent? to ensure selecting a track does not block other actions
 - use a queue to play tracks and hold metadata, as opposed to spamming append()
-- whole bunch of ui fun. yay
+- whole bunch of ui fun. set context for which 'tab' is selected
-  tabs- queue and library?
-  displaying track details and metadata- columns for name/artist/duration?
 - option to play all from album/artist/library or shuffle
 - intelligent library compilation i.e., detect artist/album/title from directory hierarchy